 - Apply slug pellets within six metres of water courses or ditches.

-- Use slug pelleting equipment unless trained and have approval to do so.
+- Use slug pelleting equipment unless you’re trained and have approval.

-For more information and best practice advice go to www.getpelletwise.co.uk*
+For more information and best practice advice go to getpelletwise.co.uk*

 *'Get Pelletwise' is the campaign of the Metaldehyde Stewardship Group (MSG) that was set up in 2009 in response to analysis showing traces of metaldehyde across various parts of the UK.
-It is made up of representatives from Water Companies as well as representatives from the agricultural and agri-chemical sectors.
+It’s made up of representatives from Water Companies as well as representatives from the agricultural and agri-chemical sectors.